ashutoshbw/tocbase/docs/doc.md

 Inside `bag.plugins.<plugin-name>` there is a `__data` property containing an object.

 It's purpose is to hold any values necessary for the plugin do it's job except the resolved input values(which are recorded outside it).

+### Naming your plugins
+All plugins used by `tocbase` must have unique names.

+It's recommended to use camel case for nameing plugins and using the way same for nameing variables in JavaScript.

+If two plugin names collide, you will need to manually rename it first before using it.

 ### Deleloping sub plugin
 You must automatically disable a subplugin if it's parent or great parent(so on) is disabled.